 Vendors are responsible for obtaining all necessary licenses, permits, inspections and certifications for the sale of their products.
 This includes health and safety, labeling, etc. All persons handling food must maintain a high-level cleanliness.
 Vendors who are selling food should consider contacting the Health Unit prior to committing to the DWFM to ensure compliance.
 Food Handling and Safety Courses are offered throughout the year and even online.
 The DWFM is not responsible for Vendor Registration with the WECHU.
 Vendors who cannot follow Health Unit regulations will be asked to leave the DWFM (without refund) and/or asked to restrict the content of products brought to the DWFM for sale.

 If you have any questions about the WECHU rules and regulations, please contact:

 Public Health Inspector | Windsor-Essex County Health Unit

 1005 Ouellette Avenue, Windsor, N9A 4J8

 Each Vendor’s business name must be clearly displayed.
 All prices must be clearly marked and displayed prominently.
 Prices should not be altered during the day unless through verbal negotiation with customers.
 Signage and vendor presentation is very important.
 All vendors should strive for an attractive public appearance.
-DWFM provided COVID-19 precautionary signage should be displayed.
+DWFM provided COVID-19 precautionary signage must be displayed, when instructed by WECHU.